Danhayes3008/Help-The-Homeless/README.md

 Luckly at least half the work done can be salvaged and it is my hope that on this second attempt i will not run into the same problems that i had in the last one.

+<strong><h2>try it you're self:</h2></strong>
+-

+This project was made using vs code so i recomend if you wish to try out my site download the repository from my github page.
+To do so follow the instructions bellow:

+- Head over to <a href="https://github.com/Danhayes3008/project-4">my github page</a> to download the folder
+- Click on clone and download then click on download zip
+- extract the file after downloading anywhere you want
+- open the folder with vs code

+I recommend creating a virtual enviroment at this point to better manage the project.
+To do so follow these instructions:

+- python -m venv .env(the enviroment name)

+After this all that is left is to create the env.py to hold the hidden key information, get a access key for stripe, set the project up on heroku and create the aws bucket
 <strong><h2>Technologies:</h2></strong>

 <strong><h3>HTML:</h3></strong>